jwaiton/TPB_DAQ/README.md

 # TPB_DAQ
-Currently a repository dedicated to working around lecroys stupid TRC files and using python for basic baseline subtraction.
+Currently a repository dedicated to working around lecroys TRC files and using python for basic baseline subtraction.
+The current format consists of folders that contain example files, output files, obsolete and relevant scripts, and miscellaneous documentation.

+---

+## Folders

+### TPC_lab_testing
+TRC files containing PMT waveforms from a lecroy waverunner 8000 series oscilloscope.
+Used for testing certain scripts dependent on said TRCs.

+### core
+Folder containing the basic functions used to run most relevant scripts in this repository.
+(Hopefully) well documented for adaptability.

+### docs
+Documentation for the core functions (WIP)

+### obs
+Obsolete functions still kept for being useful in the future

+### output
+Output from processing PMT waveforms, consisting of charge integrals

+### output waveforms
+Output from processing PMT waveforms, consisting of averaged waveforms

+### testing_output
+Bin for useless outputs from scripts

+---

-## Base scripts
+## Scripts

+### analyse_trc.py

+Simple script that outputs plot and ADC score for any TRC file passed to it.
+Assuming file structure matches expected 'C1--PMT-test_calibration_long--' format.

+### apply_fits.py

+Script that applies 2 gaussian fits to charge histogram .npy data.
+Can be adapted for N gaussian fits.

+### data_binning.py

+Binning script that has untested functionality.

-### parse_data.py
+### parse_data.py/parse_dat.py

 Takes folder of TRC files and creates integrated charge histogram, outputs to output/run_NN folder integrated data and basic plot.
+*Two versions currently exist. _data is original working version, _dat is version using core/processing functions and may be buggy*

 ### parse_data_waveforms.py

 Takes folder of TRC files and creates dumb waveform data, outputs to output_waveforms/run_NN folder waveform plotting data.
 Use in conjunction with plot_data.py.

-### find_peaks.py

-Peak finding algorithm, will be looked at more significantly soon.
-Uses .npy files created by *parse_data.py*

-### analyse_trc.py

-Simple script that outputs plot and ADC score for any TRC file passed to it.
-Assuming file structure matches expected 'C1--PMT-test_calibration_long--' format.

-### plot_data_points.py
+### plot_events.py

-Automated plotting script, will continuously plot.
+Plots TRC files iteratively from PATH

 ### process_waveforms.py

-Basic script to bin waveforms, and subtract one waveform from another for plotting.
-Used for background subtraction plots.
+Subtract one waveform from another and then view these subtracted waveforms and save them.
+Simple script, should be absorbed into something else

 ## Plotting